 Why would they be “hooked” on function calls?
 Because they do so much to help simplify our code: rather than copying and pasting the same 10 lines of code in a dozen places, we can instead wrap them up in a function and use that instead.
 That means less code duplication, but also means if you change that function – perhaps adding more work – then everywhere using it will automatically get the new behavior, and there’s no risk of you forgetting to update one of the places you pasted it into.

-Today you have seven one-minute videos to watch, and you’ll learn about how closures accept parameters and return values.
+Today you have four tutorials to follow, and you’ll learn how to write your own functions, how to accept parameters, and how to return data.
 Once you’ve completed each video you can go over any optional reading if you need it, then take a short test to help make sure you’ve understood what was taught.

 Need help?
 Tweet me @twostraws!